Henry Patrick Clarke (1887 - 1931)

 Siblings: Fanny Lilian CLARK, Kathleen CLARK, Walter CLARKE, Florence CLARK

-Clarke tree info curated by Bazzer, Mahon tree info curated by Clare.
-If you can give help with our family tree, or would like any more info, leave a message, or email me (Pauly) and I'll sort it out.
+Clarke tree information curated by Bazzer, Mahon tree information maintained by Clare.
+If you can provide help with our tree, or would like any more information, leave a message, or email me (Pauly) and I'll sort it out.

-Don't forget we have Clarkes (and Clarks) in Paul's family tree and Clarkes (and Clarks) in Clare's tree too.
-Clare's great-grans maiden name was Clarke.
-There is no connection that we can find so far, no we were not related before we were wed...
-It is a jolly common name so good luck if you are also tracing yr Clarke tree...
+Don't forget we have the surname Clarke (and Clarks) in Paul's tree and Clarkes (and Clarks) in The wife's tree too.
+The wife's great-grandmothers maiden name was Clarke.
+There is no connection that we can find so far, no we were not connected before we were married...
+It is a very common name so good luck if you are also tracing yr Clarke family tree...

 Clarke Family of Wymering [Saturday 23 July 2005]